 Since 2009, in liaison with 16 local councils and the Central Tablelands and Central West Local Land Services, Molino Stewart has produced the region’s State of The Environment Report.
 This involves updating environmental indicators for the region as well as identifying new indicators for emerging environmental issues.
 All participating Councils provide data to be included in the report, with additional regional information sourced from the Local Land Services and other government agencies.
 Molino Stewart has developed a data collection system to support the extensive data collection and analysis.
 Molino Stewart then authors and produces the final publications, which includes the Regional State of The Environment reports in the year of the council elections and local area ‘snapshots’ every year.
 The final documents are available to download on the councils websites and are also available here

-2016 State of the Environment Report for Moree Plains and Narrabri Shire Councils
+2016 and 2021 State of the Environment Report for Moree Plains and Narrabri Shire Councils

-Molino Stewart worked with Moree Plains and Narrabri Shire Councils to collect and analyse data and produce the 2016 comprehensive State of the Environment Report.
-This collected data over the four year reporting period.
-Molino Stewart researched and reported on the environmental trends, wrote and designed the combined report and provided a tailored summary report for each council.
+Molino Stewart worked with Moree Plains and Narrabri Shire Councils to collect and analyse data and produce the 2016 and 2021 comprehensive State of the Environment Reports.
+These collected data over four- and five-year reporting periods, respectively.
+Molino Stewart researched and reported on the environmental trends, wrote and designed the combined reports and provided tailored summary reports for each council.

 NSW Roadside Environment Committee Newsletter and Annual Report